 Also known as alveolar osteitis, dry socket can sometimes occur after someone has had a permanent tooth extracted.
-Here’s what you should know this painful dental issue.

 What Is Dry Socket?

 When a tooth is extracted, a blood clot will usually develop to protect tissue and promote healing.
 Among other things, this blood clot creates a protective layer that shields bone and nerve endings until the wound has an opportunity to heal.
-Blood clots also create a foundation for the growth of new bone and development of fresh soft tissue.
+Blood clots also create a foundation for the growth of new bone and the development of fresh soft tissue.

-Dry socket happens when this blood clot either fails to develop, dissolves or dislodges before the wound has a chance to heal.
+As mentioned above, dry socket happens when this blood clot either fails to develop, dissolves or dislodges before the wound has a chance to heal.
 Without a protective layer, bone and nerve are left exposed, leading to intense pain inside the socket and along the side of the face.

 The most common complication after a tooth extraction, dry socket can occur with any tooth.
 That said, it is more common with the removal of third molars (wisdom teeth).
 When dry sockets develop, food can collect within them, causing further irritation.